 Maximum Protection for First Weeks

-- Adjusted size (neither too tight nor too loose)
+• Well-fitted size — neither too tight nor too loose

-At night, continue wearing specific protection to avoid nighttime awakenings and changes.
+At night, continue wearing a specific higher-capacity option to avoid nighttime awakenings and mid-sleep changes.

 Intermediate Protection for Recovery Phase (1–3 Months)

-When leaks decrease to 200-400ml/day, more discreet protections become possible:
+Once leaks decrease to 200–400 ml per day, more discreet options become practical.

-Medium absorbent boxers (200-250ml) suit daytime.
-Thinner than high-capacity models, they remain invisible under clothing.
-Absorbent briefs offer alternative with different support, some men finding them more comfortable.
+Medium-absorbent boxer briefs (200–250 ml) work well during the day.
+Thinner than high-capacity models, they stay invisible under clothing.
+Absorbent briefs offer an alternative fit, and some men find them more comfortable for extended wear.

 Light Protection for Consolidation (3–6 Months)